 The 2011 bill will replace the term “average gross wages” with the term “average wages”.
 The calculation is made by adding the wages the employee made in the 26 week period prior to the accident and dividing by the number of weeks the employee worked.
 Calendar weeks are used in the calculation.
 Wage is defined as the total of money and additional compensation earned by the employee.
 Under the old law you would look at whether the employee was part-time or full time, and the hourly rate.
 See section 13 of the bill amending K.S.A.
 44-511

-Section 20 of the new workers compensation law allows the parties with the approval of the judge to have a lump sum payment prorated over the life expectancy of the injured employee.
+The workers compensation law allows the parties with the approval of the judge to have a lump sum payment prorated over the life expectancy of the injured employee.

 If the employee has an accident resulting in an injury to either both arms or both legs the disability is calculated using the whole body disability formula under the new law.